pkozielecki/ios-coding-challenges/README.md

 - **Monarchy / Succession Line:**
   Print succession line in a provided family / monarchy, described by a provided genealogical tree.
   [more info](https://leetcode.com/problems/throne-inheritance/description/)
+- **Car Park Manager:**
+  Manage a car park that has spots for motorcycles, cars and vans.
+Motorcycles can park on any spot, cars on normal spots and spots for vans.
+Provide API for parking a vehicle, releasing a space, counting number of free spots of each type, and number of vehicles parked.

 ## License